Warnings on pace of GCSE changes

 "One minute they've said they're raising the benchmark on GCSEs, the next they're scrapping it", Mr Stuart said.

 "We've got a national curriculum review, they've barely announced that when they announced the English Baccalaureate out of a clear blue sky.

-Responding to a question on what could be done to slow down the rate of change to the exams system, Mr Stuart admitted "one of my challenges is trying to get them to slow down".'Speak up'
+Responding to a question on what could be done to slow down the rate of change to the exams system, Mr Stuart admitted "one of my challenges is trying to get them to slow down".